Val Chmerkovskiy Fans Wild For Love Song Written For Wife Jenna Johnson

 Fans of Dancing with the Stars pro Val Chmerkovskiy went wild for a love song he penned for wife Jenna Johnson.
 He said the song was inspired by Jenna, whom he called his muse and his heart.
 The song titled “Appreciated” was a poem put to music, where the dancer and musician rapped his feelings of affection.

 Val stated in the caption of the share that the artwork, lyrics, and production were written and recorded in his car.
-He likely worked on the tune there so his wife of one year would not learn of his surprise.
+He likely worked on the tune there so his wife of one year would not learn of the surprise.
 The couple has quarantined at their home since the start of the COVID-19 stay-at-home orders in March of this year.

 In the image, Val created a split-screen of an image of the couple in bed.
 He was seen on the left with handwritten lyrics superimposed over his face.
 On the right was Jenna, bare-faced and slightly smiling, as she leaned on her husband’s right shoulder.